This is the fortieth in a series of reviews of the best dive resort locations around the world. In this post, the focus is Cape Verde.

 Sal Dive Sites – 20 to 25 total around the island

 Santo Antao: 12 meters (40 feet), 53-meter (178 foot) long cargo vessel sunk in a storm in 1966, in 3 pieces, top at 7 meters (22 feet), lots of fish including, porcupine puffers, barracuda, parrotfish, trumpetfish, stingrays and nurse sharks, all levels

 Buracona: 30 meters (100 feet), labyrinth of caves with entrance at 26 meters (87 feet), entrance is 9 meters (30 feet) wide, horseshoe tunnel moving up to 7 meters (22 feet) with sunlit exit, crustaceans and macro critters in the cave, big fish outside, experienced level

-Choclasse: 30 meters (100 feet), plateau with an overhang full of yellow coral polyps, wall from 14 meters (46 feet) down, schooling fish, morays, crabs, tuna, Atlantic sailfish, sharks, experienced level
+Choclasse: 30 meters (100 feet), a plateau with an overhang full of yellow coral polyps, a wall from 14 meters (46 feet) down, schooling fish, morays, crabs, tuna, Atlantic sailfish, sharks, experienced level

 Boa Vista Dive Sites – around 15 total around the island